 “We’re at the beginning of an age where we’ll be able to reach a book reading audience exponentially bigger than it was before,” Glusman told an audience of writers last month at the venerable Squaw Valley Community of Writers summer conference in a session on eBook publishing.

 As one of the faculty, I sat in on the revealing and occasionally contentious discussion with other panelists from traditional publishing expressing profound misgivings about eBooks and what they felt was the dangerous success of digital publishing overall.
+I found it very interesting to learn the insights into what the panelists thought of digital printing and publishing, as there are many printing companies in London UK and other locations that are still thriving, regardless of the online boom.

 Bears don’t read eBooks